nyaosorg/nyagos/Doc/07-LuaFunctions_en.md

 The redirect marks `>|` and `>!` can overwrite a file whenever nyagos.option.noclobber is true.

+### `nyagos.option.usesource`

+If it is true(=default), batchfiles can change the environment variable of nyagos.
+False, you have to use `source BATCHFILE` to read the changes of the environment variables from batchfiles.

 ### `nyagos.goversion`

 Go-version string to build nyagos.exe